bibleup/bibleup/README.md

 ## Documentation

-Installing and configuring BibleUp is as simple as it can get.<br> See the [docs](https://bibleup.netlify.app/docs) for guides on installation, usage and how to get started with Bibleup.
+Using BibleUp is as simple as it can get.<br> See the [docs](https://bibleup.netlify.app/docs) for guides on installation, usage and how to fully configure Bibleup.

 ## Plugin and Extension